 In 1917 McEvoy was Honorary Secretary Treasurer of the B.C.
 Society of Fine Arts as well as a member, showing two paintings in the annual exhibition and loaning one painting by David Cox.
 He had also exhibited with the group in 1910, 1912, and 1915, and later showed his work in 1921 and 1925.
 The BCSFA also showed his work in 1936, after his death.

-In 1920 McEvoy and John Radford were chiefly responsible for the creation of the and B.C.
+In 1920 McEvoy and John Radford were chiefly responsible for the creation of the B.C.
 Art League, an organzation founded to help create an art school and art gallery in Vancouver.

 McEvoy died in Vancouver in 1932 at the age of ninety.
 A bust of McEvoy by sculptor Charles Marega was exhibited at the Vancouver Art Gallery in the 1932 First Annual B.C.
 Artists Exhibition.
-His artwork was displayed in retrospection exhibitions of the B.C.
+His artwork was displayed in retrospective exhibitions of the B.C.
 Society of Fine Arts in 1950 and 1960.

 |1909 April 20 - 28||BCSFA First Annual Exhibition||British Columbia Road|